-In one of the most awaited political dialogue since western sanctions were lifted on Iran, India's Minister of Petroleum and Natural Gas Dharmendra Pradhan met his Iranian counterpart Bijan Zanganeh in Tehran Saturday, reported Shana news agency.
+In one of the most awaited diplomatic exchange since western sanctions were lifted on Iran, India's Minister of Petroleum and Natural Gas Dharmendra Pradhan met his Iranian counterpart Bijan Zanganeh in Tehran Saturday, reported Shana news agency.

 The two ministers expressed hope to increase India's import of Iranian oil from its current 350,000 barrels a day.
 "We hope this number will increase now that sanctions have been lifted," Zanganeh told Shana the state agency linked to Iran's oil ministry.